Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Introduction

 We thank Tobias Ekholm for pushing us to extend our original result to Weinstein sectors and Yasha Eliashberg for a useful conversation about Weinstein pairs.
 We also thank an anonymous referee for pointing out that it was necessary to use the localisation setup to define the wrapped Fukaya category of Liouville sectors.

-The third author would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the program {\em Homology theories in low dimensional topology} when work on this paper was undertaken.
+{The third author would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the program {\em Homology theories in low dimensional topology} when work on this paper was undertaken.
 This work was supported by EPSRC Grant Number EP/K032208/1.
 The first author is partially supported by the ANR project COSPIN (ANR-13-JS01-0008-01).
 The second author is supported by the grant KAW 2016.0198 from the Knut and Alice Wallenberg Foundation.
 In addition, he would like to express his gratitude to Universit\'{e} de Nantes where he was professeur invit\'e in October 2016 when this project was started.
-The fourth author is supported by the ERC Consolidator Grant 646649 ``SymplecticEinstein''.
-Finally, the first and third authors are partially supported by the ANR project QUANTACT (ANR-16-CE40-0017).
+The fourth author is supported by the ERC Consolidator Grant 646649 ``SymplecticEinstein'', GA\v{C}R EXPRO Grant 19-28628X and 4EU+/20/F3/21 Minigrant.
+Finally, the first and third authors are partially supported by the ANR project QUANTACT (ANR-16-CE40-0017). }